SalmonMode/typed-http-client/README.md

 `url` is the `URL` object that contains the information about where to make the request to.
 It's built in to JavaScript, so nothing to worry about there.

-Let's look at that third line of code without the typing:
+Let's look at that third line of code without the explicit typing (it can be inferred based on the arguments passed anyway):

 ```typescript
 const response = await client.post({ url }, parseMyRawData);